Remove old Docker images

 Note

-When you run the commands above to remove an image that is currently in use, you will get an error.
-For self-hosted customers with internet access, any missing images download again when you restart Jama Connect.
-For airgap customers, you'll need to manually load the images.
+When you run these commands to remove an image that is currently in use, an error is displayed.
+For self-hosted customers with internet access, any missing images are downloaded again when you restart Jama Connect.
+For airgap customers, you must manually load the images.